aegis-icons/aegis-icons/CONTRIBUTING.md

 > <b>*</b> While *pingo* is still one of the best & fastest PNG compressor currently, we can't recommend it 100% anymore because of author's uncertain behaviour.
 Recently, the author  of *pingo* has erased Linux version, feedback forum and changelog completely without warning and explanation.
 Good GUI alternatives for Windows are [FileOptimizer](https://sourceforge.net/projects/nikkhokkho/files/FileOptimizer/) and [PNGGauntlet](https://pnggauntlet.com/).
 For command line usage, check out *zopflipng* ([main source](https://github.com/google/zopfli), [tutorial](https://ariya.io/2016/06/using-zopfli-to-optimize-png-images), [Node.js port](https://github.com/pierreinglebert/node-zopfli), [builded Windows binaries](https://github.com/garyzyg/zopfli-windows/releases)).

 ### Submit to repository
 Submit your icon for review by [opening a new issue](https://github.com/krisu5/aegis-icons/issues) and attaching your file(s) and source(s).
 Alternately, you are encouraged to refer to [this GitHub guide](https://guides.github.com/activities/contributing-to-open-source) to fork the Aegis Icons project, add the changed files to your fork, then create a Pull Request with your submissions.
-This more-complex method is less work for the maintainers, and gives you more impressive contribution stats on your GitHub user homepage 😉
+This more-complex method is less work for the maintainers, and gives you more impressive contribution stats on your GitHub user homepage. 😉

 ## Style requirements